kdalkafoukis/machine_learning/README.md

 ### Experimental repository

-An init script that takes an html page transforms it to text and prints an array that contains the words after removing special characters
+A script that takes two html pages, transforms them to text removing special characters.

+It uses KMeans to create a model of two clusters.

+Tests the model.